Oak & Iron standing rigging

 In part two we will add running rigging to the model, using a lighter color thread.

-Posted in All, Oak & Iron, Wargame Modelling Tutorials.
+Posted in Oak & Iron, Wargame Modelling Tutorials.

 One Comment